lyrixx/async-messenger-mercure/README.md

 # Async with Messenger & Mercure

-This project is a demo for a talk I (will) give.
-If you find this projet, **please do not share it** until I remove this sentence 😂.
-It's about doing async task with Messenger, and giving feedback in real time with Mercure
+This project is a demo for a talk I gave.
+[See the presentation](https://speakerdeck.com/lyrixx/asynchrone-avec-symfony-messenger-et-mercure).

 ![See the demo](https://github.com/lyrixx/async-messenger-mercure/blob/master/async.gif)